 The following discussion addresses the more significant risk factors relating to the business.
-For a detailed discussion of all risk factors relating to the business, refer to the Company's most recently filed Annual Information Form filed on March 15, 2017, which is available through the System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedar.com.
+For a detailed discussion of all risk factors relating to the business, refer to the Company's most recently filed Annual Information Form dated March 14, 2017, which is available through the System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedar.com.